 Best Cradle Cap Brush [The Top 5 Ranked!]

-This silicone brush is not only helpful for babies with Cradle Cap, but also for eczema and dry skin.
+Not only does this option make it on the best comb for cradle cap list, but it can also be used for eczema and dry skin.
 This makes it a great choice for babies who just have sensitive skin overall.
 The brush is soft, flexible, and has massaging nibs which are also comforting to your baby.
 This set comes with two brushes and a storage case, so you can keep one at home and one in the diaper bag.

 If you are looking for a brush that is great for overall grooming but can double as a brush to help clear up Cradle Cap, this Natemia is a great choice.
 The bristles are made from goat hair and will be very soft on your little one’s scalp.
 It helps with Cradle Cap by removing flakes and redistributing natural oils evenly across the scalp.